mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 Reinforcement learning (RL) encompasses a multitude of techniques and algorithms which can be employed to achieve goals like these.
 In my humble opinion, one of the most elegant RL algorithms are Policy Gradient Methods.

-The goal of this article is to give you an intuitive understanding of Policy Gradient Methods through interactive examples.
+The goal of this article is to give a general audiance an intuitive understanding of Policy Gradient Methods through interactive examples.
 There is a plethora of resources available which dive deep into the mathematics and theory behind these methods, but the core ideas can be distilled.
 You will get the most from this article if you at least have a basic understanding of linear algebra, probability, calculus, but I will do my best to explain these concepts as we go.

 # Hello, World!